...because home doesn't happen overnight.

 My husband, Bob, assembled all the cabinets.
 When you purchase an Ikea kitchen it literally comes in what seems like a million pieces.
 We had boxes stored in every nook and cranny of our house.
 It is very overwhelming but you just have to take your time.
 Patience is key.
 Bob would put together one or two cabinets a night.
 A family friend who happens to work in renovation and construction was kind enough to help us with the install.

 How did you customize your Ikea kitchen to suit your needs and preferred aesthetic?

-How long was it from design to finished kitchen?
+How long was it from design to the final product?

-How long have you lived with your kitchen?
+How long have you lived with your Ikea kitchen?
 Have you encountered any problems?